Phone: (315) 393-2425 Remington Tour

 4.There is always great curiosity about numbering.
 Original bronzes are numbered sequentially.
 They were made and numbered more or less according to the demand, i.e. 1,2,3, etc. not 1/100 or 19/50.
 This means that they were cast as they were sold.
 Since there was no way to know how many they would end up selling they never stamped the castings 1/100 or 19/50, as an example.
 Many copies are misleadingly numbered in this second "3/100" fashion.
 The location of the number on original sculptures is usually on underside of the bronze.

-5. Original bronzes did not have name plates or dedication plate or inscription on them.
+5. Original bronzes did not have name plates, dedication plates or inscriptions on them.

 1. Between 18"-26" tall